opendaylight/docs/docs/release-process/managed-release.rst

        for external communication, such as marketing to users or a report to other LFN projects or the LFN Board.

-* If a project is transitioning from Unmanaged to Managed or applying for the first time into a Managed release, raise a Jira **Project Plan** issue against the TSC project highlighting the request.
+* If a project is transitioning from Self-Managed to Managed or applying for the first time into a Managed release, raise a Jira **Project Plan** issue against the TSC project highlighting the request.